-Protect yourself – Think Business Continuity Planning for your brokerage
+Protect Yourself with Business Continuity Planning for Your Brokerage

 If disaster struck tomorrow, would your business survive?
 How would you contact clients and lenders?
 Could you continue to generate sales and future business?
 For many small to medium-sized brokerages, a sudden and unexpected interruption in operations could be harmful.
 It’s the responsibility of every business to stay ahead of the risks and potential crises.

 A business continuity plan, or BCP, is essential for all businesses from a sole proprietorship to a large corporation.
 We recommend visiting the Calgary Emergency Management Agency (CEMA) website to help prepare your business for an emergency.
 CEMA has a Business Continuity Handbook, Business Continuity Template and supporting Reference Guide to help you walk through the entire process of business continuity planning.

 Start protecting your business from a possible natural disaster, operational failure, illness or actions of another person.
 Our quick tips below will help get you on the right track:

 Brainstorm scenarios that could impact the day-to-day operations of your business or prevent it from running smoothly for any length of time such as power outages, fires, snowstorms, floods, disconnected Wi-Fi access, etc. Consider all the ways you could prevent or respond to them, and draft some initial statements and key messages you would share with key stakeholders.